confidential-computing/governance/TAC/Meetings/2022-04-21/CCC_TAC_Minutes-2022-04-21.md

 ### Common terminology

- * DT shared the termonology document
+ * DT shared the terminology document
  * EV reviewed the plan to take the current document and checkin to Github
  * EV Trusted Codebase, is a official definition needed Trusted Computing Base (TCB)
  * DM noted that there may already be a definition for Trusted Computing Base